lupyuen/lupyuen.github.io/src/display2.md

 - __Display Layers__: Overlays for Cursor, Video, Graphics

-- __Output Control__: Blending, Gamma, 3D LUT, RGB-to-YUV, Dithering
+- __Display Pipelines__: Blending, Gamma, 3D LUT, RGB-to-YUV, Dithering

+- __Display Output__: HDMI, MIPI Display Serial Interface

-We'll explain the Display Layers (Overlays) in a while.
+We'll explain the Display Layers (Overlays) and Display Pipelines in a while.

 _How are the Display Outputs mapped to MIPI DSI and HDMI?_